WordPress speed optimization

 The P3 plugin performance profiler, which can be downloaded for free from the WordPress plugin directory, primarily analyzes the influence of the plugins on the whole WordPress site’s performance.
 As well as the entire download time for the installed plugins, the tool also shows the runtime of individual installations.

-There is also a free performance checking tool available on the 1&1 IONOS website.
-In addition to the loading speed, the 1&1 IONOS Website Checker also registers the website’s general settings as well as the SEO aspects and its security.
+There is also a free performance checking tool available from IONOS.
+In addition to the loading speed, the IONOS Website Checker also registers the website’s general settings as well as the SEO aspects and its security.
 It also gives the user recommended actions for optimization.
 As with the Google tool, the aspects are classified by three categories: “repair required”, “repair recommended”, and “no defects”.
+You can check your website´s performance directly here:

 Make your WordPress faster with these 5 tips